 Although Native American nations do not share a single faith or common practice, some suggestions for proper behavior during sacred ceremonies can be derived from worldviews based on spiritual values.
 Centuries ahead of current eco-friendly trends, Native American burials are naturally green.

-Participation in Native American services means understanding the principles that guide their spirituality.
+Participation in Native American funeral services means understanding the principles that guide their spirituality.
 These views hold that:

 - Sacred services are both personal and communal experiences meant to shape the individual.